 (2.)
 Price does not make it to the 1st Macro Target – and instead hits the Trailing Stop.

-When this occurs sometimes the system will “reset” shorty thereafter – or it may still use the current market structure and display the same Alert – in which case we are taking a “2nd attempt” using the same parameters.
+When this occurs sometimes the system will “reset” and look for the next entry.
+It may still use the current market structure and display the same Alert – in which case we are taking a “2nd attempt” using the same parameters.

 (3.)
 Price hits the 1st Macro Target but never makes it to the 2nd Target before hitting the Trailing Stop.

-You have the option of moving your stop on remaining contracts to breakeven – rather than letting price go all the way to the trailing stop possibly resulting in a loss even if you took profits at the 1st target.
+You have the option of moving your stop on remaining contracts to breakeven – rather than letting price go all the way to the trailing stop possibly resulting in a loss even though you would have taken profits at the 1st target.

 There will be cases where the Trailing Stop never gets hit during the market session.
 Sell any open positions before the market closes.